-Many years ago, a thread on alt.fan.pratchett lead to an essay-writing challenge.
-Main participants included Richard Bos, Chris Horry and myself.
+Many years ago, a Usenet thread lead to an essay-writing challenge.
 It had been mentioned that in some schools, there is a punishment which consists of writing an essay on the inside of a pingpong ball.
-Richard took up the challenge, and wrote such an essay for fun, which Chris published on his website.
+One member of the group took up the challenge, and wrote such an essay for fun, which another member published on their website.

 This reminded me of an idea I’d had some time before, which was this.
 One person writes an essay on an obscure topic.
 The next person writes an essay on one particular sentence from the first person’s essay, this sentence being chosen by some agreed algorithm (e.g. second sentence from second paragraph, or something).
 And so on.
 The essays will inevitably be so obscure, pointless and rambling that they can only be thought of as parodies of obscure, pointless, rambling essays – providing much amusement to all.

-Anyway, one sentence in Richard’s essay on the inside of a ping-pong ball was this:
+Anyway, one sentence in the essay was this:

 Ping pong balls are fragile, and it is not necessary for them to show their insides any more often than they already do.

-So I wrote an essay evaluating that claim.
+So I wrote an essay evaluating that claim, which appears below.
 This essay was rushed, and I make no apologies for its lack of polish; I was, after all, just having fun.
-When I had written my essay, and it was published on Chris’s website, Richard and I challenged Chris to write an essay analysing the following sentence from it.

 On the necessity of showing the insides of fragile pingpong balls: